-- The regional population of residents aged 16+ in the civilian labor force declined by .02%, while it increased nationally by 3.42% - Unemployment decreased nationally by 13.24 while it only decreased by 5.56% in the region. - Unemployment increased by 67% in Plaquemine's Parish which is likely due to the effects of Hurricane Ida in September 2021.
+- increased nationally by 3.42% - Unemployment decreased nationally by 13.24% while it only decreased by 5.56% in the region. - Unemployment increased by 67% in Plaguemine's Parish which is likely due to the effects of Hurricane Ida in September 2021.